xeroski/firmwaretools/README.md

 ########################

+Updated file: parse-uboot-dump.py
-Add conditions if transfer data via UART are broken.
+Display errors if transfer data via UART are broken.
 Like missing lines or data is too short or too long.

 E.g. log if dump file is broken:
 ```